 Joining Tim this time is writer Paul Cornell, who’s wondering if anyone else remembers Australian sci-fi series Phoenix Five, canonically-dubious Middle Earth-‘inspired’ novel Fear In Firland. the Danny Dunn book series, BBC Saturday Morning show Outa-Space!, an instructional manual for astral projection, and Terry Wogan’s insistence on playing records that resolutely refused to become hits.
 Along the way we’ll be pitching story ideas for The Magic Alex New Adventures, reciting the lyrics to Blondie’s ode to Gordon Murray, revealing which popular song has less than one note in it, and trying not to think about what ‘Dog Of Finland’ might entail.

 Paul Cornell is a novelist, screenwriter and comics writer who has worked extensively on Doctor Who and for Marvel Comics.
 You can find Paul’s website here and follow him on Twitter at @Paul_Cornell.
 Hammer House Of Podcast, a podcast looking at each Hammer Films movie in turn (and some surprises), presented by Paul with Lizbeth Myles, can be found here.

 There’s a huge feature on Outa-Space!, Zokko!, Whoosh! and Ed And Zed! in Tim’s collection Well At Least It’s Free, a collection of columns and features.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

-Longtime Terry Wogan favourite S-S-S-Single Bed by Fox is covered in the edition of Looks Unfamiliar with Phil Norman, which you can find here.
+Longtime Terry Wogan favourite S-S-S-Single Bed by Fox features in the edition of Looks Unfamiliar with Phil Norman, which you can find here.

 © Tim Worthington.